Last updated: Wednesday, September 23, 2020 7:14 PM

 The team will continue to provide money, debt and benefit advice through a limited phone service.
 Please call 01786 233528 and leave your name and telephone number or email your details to email@example.com

 Information for Tenants

 All eviction and rent-arrears cases have been put on hold until further notice.
-If Stirling Council has raised a court action against you for not paying your rent or other violations of your tenancy, please contact your housing officer for further information.
+If Stirling Council has raised a court action against you for not paying your rent or other violations of your tenancy, or if you are facing financial difficulty due to the impact of COVID-19 please contact your housing officer for further information and support.

 Information for Landlords and Letting Agents

 Please see below a letter from Kevin Stewart, Minister for Local Government, Housing and Planning which sets out the Scottish Government's position following a statement by Aileen Campbell MSP, Cabinet Secretary for Communities and Local Government.

 Kevin Stewart Minister for Local Government: Letter to Landlords and Letting Agents